AKRGames/The-Stoopid-Mod/README.md

 ```
 3. Wait for the install to finish, which might take a while.
 4. Open your machine's command prompt/terminal and navigate to your root folder of the mod.
 [An easy guide can be found here!](https://ninjamuffin99.newgrounds.com/news/post/1090480)
-5. Once everything is installed, type `lime build windows -debug` to build the windows version of the mod.
+5. Once everything is installed, type `lime build windows -debug` or `lime build windows -release` to build the Windows version of the mod.
-6. Type `lime run windows -debug` after the mod is compiled to run the windows version of the mod.
+6. Type `lime run windows -debug` or `lime run windows -release` after the mod is compiled to run the Windows version of the mod.
 (You can also run the mod from `funkin/export/debug/windows/bin`)

 # All done!
 You should have been able to compile the whole mod now!
 What can you do now?
 Well, you can mod to your heart's desire!
-Since this mod is open-source, the creator loves seeing what other talented artists and programmers can make!
+Since this mod and its engine is open-source, the creator loves seeing what other talented artists and programmers can make!
-Special thanks to the amazing group of dedicated people that are making the original game amazing, and the modding team for making this mod possible!<!--And the person who fixed this README.md-->
+Special thanks to the amazing group of dedicated people that are making the original game amazing, and the modding team for making this engine possible!<!--And the person who fixed this README.md-->

 <p align="center">
 	💖💖